AjayCHiremath/ChatBOT/README.md

 │           ├── login_utils.py         # 🛠️ Helper functions for validating login credentials
 │           └── widgets.py             # 🧩 Custom login widgets for interactive UI
 ```

 ---

+## 🔥 Key Features (In Depth)

+✨ **Modular AI Components**
+- Designed to separate logic and AI modules for easy testing, scalability, and maintenance.

+📄 **Document Summarizer**
+- Ingests and splits PDFs into chunks.
+- Embeds text using Together AI’s `m2-bert-80M-8k-retrieval`.
+- Stores embeddings in Pinecone.
+- Uses prompt engineering, RAG, memory, and chains for interactive Q&A.

+🤖 **LinkedIn Job Application Automator (Educational Purposes Only)**
+- Selenium automation to scrape and apply to LinkedIn/Workday jobs.
+- LLMs (in progress) for dynamic question responses and resume customization.

+🔒 **Security & Stability**
+- Authentication with login page.
+- Input validation, session management, content moderation.
+- Rate limiting to avoid overload.

+🗂️ **Session & User Logging**
+- Logs stored in S3 by session and user.
+- Supports easy monitoring and debugging.

+---